 The ashram was a little temple with an adjacent house, a pond and a few fields.
 The sadhus spent most of their day sitting around, bathing in the pond or smoking marihuana.
 Only from time to time things got interrupted by some religious ceremonies or a villager came with some request.
 But the ashram was always spotless clean and the sadhus were almost never sleeping.
 Whenever I went to pee in the night they would still sit at their spot.

 When it was time for lunch they would head to the fields and see what was ready to harvest.
 One of the most common lunches at that time was little potatoes with spinach and a fresh coriander lemon chutney.
 It was a very simple meal with only a few spices, but it nevertheless took its own time to be ready – the vegetables had to be harvested and cleaned, the small potatoes peeled meticulously and the chutney hand ground on a grindstone.
 But the long wait was all worth it – only on a few other occasions in my life did I eat such fresh, simple and good food!

-I’ve recreated this dish now after many years and although the atmosphere – the crispy potatoes, lightly spiced spinach and fresh coriander lemon chutney of the sadhus are a fantastic meal no matter where you live!
+I’ve recreated this dish now after many years and although the atmosphere is missing a bit – the crispy potatoes, lightly spiced spinach and fresh coriander lemon chutney of the sadhus are a fantastic meal no matter where you live!

 Potatoes & Spinach with Coriander Lemon Chutney

 - 1 teaspoon turmeric powder

 - 3 tablespoons ghee or oil

 - 500 gram fresh spinach